tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/misc.md

 8. ‘Three passions, simple but overwhelmingly strong, have governed my life: the longing for love, the search for knowledge, and unbearable pity for the suffering of mankind.’ --- Russell

+Random thoughts:

+1. For a perfectly rational mathematician or computer scientist that graspes the essense of algorithm/optimization, why would that person not always follow the optimal strategy when solving tasks in real life?
+The first major assumption is that for a single objective optimization problem, we suppose the objective is THE goal.
+While in reality, this objective needs to be justified most of the time, and the justification of the goal is not easier than solving the problem itself.
+If we resort to multi-objective optimization, things get more interesting and complex.
+However, we are probably wasting our time and missing some other beautiful parts of our lives.